Cutoff for mixtures of permuted Markov chains: reversible case: First moment argument, quasi-trees

 Among all quasi-trees, one is very natural to consider: this is the quasi-tree obtained by using the random matching $\eta: V \rightarrow V$ to define the matching on the quasi-tree.
 Given $x \in V$, this is the quasi-tree $(\cG^{\ast}(x), O, \iota, \tilde{\eta})$ defined by $\iota(O) = x$ and

-The fact that this defines a unique quasi-tree is the consequence from property (iv) in Definition \ref{def:quasitree}, which imply the quasi-tree can be built iteratively.
-Starting from the small-range of $O$, which is necessarily $B_{P}(x, \infty)$, the previous equation uniquely determines the long-range edges at long-range distance $0$ from $O$ and thus the whole ball $\BLR(O,1)$.
+The fact that this defines a unique quasi-tree is the consequence from property (iv) in Definition \ref{def:quasitree}, which implies that the quasi-tree can be built iteratively.
+Starting from the small-range component of $O$, which is necessarily $B_{P}(x, \infty)$, the previous equation uniquely determines the long-range edges at long-range distance $0$ from $O$ and thus the whole ball $\BLR(O,1)$.
 The process iterates to infinity to yield an infinite quasi-tree $\cG^{\ast}$.

 This quasi-tree has the property that it covers exactly $G^{\ast}$: the map $\iota$ is a surjective graph morphism of $\cG^{\ast}$ onto $G^{\ast}$ which preserves the transition probabilities, so the Markov chain $\cX$ defined above projects exactly onto the chain $X$: for all $t \geq 0$ $\iota(\cX_t) = X_t$ in distribution, conditional on $X_0 = x, \cX_0 = O$.